 Please refer to the description of your chosen Symphonic Holiday to see which of the following members of our team are engaged on your course.

-Jonas Hees had been organizing the traditional Sinfonietta Bardou in Southern France for many years when in 2016 he founded da capo orchestra & travel with the aim to develop and extend the concept of orchestral holidays and to open this experience up to a wider group of amateur musicians.
-He is also a lawyer for international businesses with a focus on Italy.
+Jonas Hees had already been organizing the traditional Sinfonietta Bardou in Southern France for many years when in 2017 he created Symphonic Holidays with the aim to develop and extend the concept of orchestral holidays and to open this experience up to a wider group of amateur musicians.
+For twenty years he had been a lawyer for international businesses with a focus on Italy, but in 2020 decided to drop out from his lawyer’s career and continue with Symphonic Holidays only.

-Jonas is responsible for the management of da capo orchestra & travel and its programmes’ choosing new destinations and arranging conductors and coaches for the various programs.
+Jonas is responsible for the management of Symphonic Holidays, choosing new destinations and coordinating the work with conductors and coaches for the various programmes.

-Jonas takes care of operations at each destination and as an amateur cellist sometimes also takes part in the orchestra.
+Jonas takes care of operations at each destination and as an amateur cellist also takes part in the orchestra.
 As a passionate cook he particularly focuses on the best food for our Symphonic Holidays.